-We will require additional capital following this offering to finance our operations, which may not be available to us on acceptable terms, or at all.
+We will require additional capital to finance our operations, which may not be available to us on acceptable terms, or at all.
 As a result, we may not complete the development and commercialization of our current product candidates or develop new product candidates.

-As a research and development company, our operations have consumed substantial amounts of cash since inception and we will require additional capital following this offering to finance our operations and pursue our strategy, which may not be available to us on acceptable terms, or at all.
+As a research and development company, our operations have consumed substantial amounts of cash since inception and we will require additional capital to finance our operations and pursue our strategy, which may not be available to us on acceptable terms, or at all.
 We expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly to the extent that product candidates whose costs are not included in the Merck collaboration, such as aldafermin, advance in clinical development.
 In addition, we may be required to develop and implement additional clinical study policies and procedures to mitigate the evolving effects of the COVID-19 pandemic, which could significantly increase our research and development expenses.
-We believe that the net proceeds from this offering, together with our existing cash, cash equivalents and short-term marketable securities, will be sufficient to fund our operations for at least the next twelve months.
+We believe that our existing cash, cash equivalents and short-term marketable securities, together with the anticipated net proceeds from our recently-announced public offering of common stock, will be sufficient to fund our operations for at least the next twelve months.
 We plan to continue to fund our operations and pursue our strategy through the Sales Agreement or other public or private equity or debt financings, government or other third-party funding, collaborations, strategic alliances, licensing arrangements or a combination of these.
 However, our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially as a result of a number of factors, including the factors discussed elsewhere in this "Risk Factors" section.